cloudmesh-community/book/chapters/cloud/qemu.md

 ## Create a Virtual Hard Disk with QEMU

-To create an image file with the size of 10GB and `qcow2` format (default format for QEMU images), run:
+To create an image file with the size of 10GB and `qcow2` format (the default format for QEMU images), run:

     $ qemu-img create -f qcow2 testing-image.img 10G